awsdocs/amazon-fsx-lustre-user-guide/doc_source/using-fsx-lustre.md

 Use persistent file systems for workloads that run for extended periods or indefinitely, and that might be sensitive to disruptions in availability\.

-The following diagram shows the architecture for an Amazon FSx for Lustre persistent file system, with replicated, highly available file servers and data volumes within a single AZ\.
+The following diagram shows the architecture for an Amazon FSx for Lustre persistent file system, with replicated, highly available file servers and data volumes within a single Availability Zone\.

 ![\[Amazon FSx for Lustre persistent file system archtecture.\]](http://docs.aws.amazon.com/fsx/latest/LustreGuide/images/fsx-lustre-persistent-architecture.png)